vishwakulkarni/Project-3/README.md

 Sitesh Ranjan

 ## References and Discussion:
-Discussed with Shreyas and his team for the idea of implementing decorator patterns and factory pattern.
+Discussed with Shreyas and his team, Pradyut and his team for the idea of implementing decorator patterns and factory pattern.

 ## How to run the code